godak9/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the elextion audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of cotes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Get a complete list of counties invloved in the election.
+7. Calculate the total number of votes cast in each county.
+8. Calculate the percentage of votes each county cast.
+9. Determine the county with the largest voter turnout.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.7, Visual Studio Code, 1.68.1

-## Summary
+## Challenge Summary
+### Election Audit Result
-The analysis of the election show that:
+The election audit shows that
 - There were 369,711 votes cast in the election.
+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- Which county had the largest number of votes?
-- The candidates were:
+- The candidates involved were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane